Ethan's Audio and Music Page

 THE 1980s AND 1990s

 In 1986 I started a business to design and sell add-on libraries for programmers.
 During that time I switched from writing about audio to writing about computers, and wrote articles for most of the major programming magazines and served as a contributing editor for PC Magazine.
-One of my fondest memories is an event at a Comdex show when PC Magazine rented a small ball room and a band's worth of instruments for a PC Magazine editor's jam session.
-Jeff Prosise (guitar), Neil Rubenking (keyboards), and I had a ball playing for many hours.
-I don't recall who played the drums, but Wayne Hammerly, formerly of Three Dog Night's touring band and now a software vendor, also sat in.
+One of my fondest memories is an event at the 1988 Comdex show in Las Vegas when PC Magazine rented a small ball room and band instruments for a PC Magazine editor's jam session.
+Jeff Prosise and Doug Boling (guitars), Neil Rubenking (keyboard), and I had a ball playing for many hours.
+I don't recall who played the drums, but Wayne Hammerly, formerly of Three Dog Night's touring band and then a software vendor, also sat in.

 Besides writing for computer magazines, I also wrote a programming book that became a best-seller, reaching Number 11 on the Waldensoft Top 20 list - surprisingly successful for a programmer's book competing in the same market as "Word Perfect Made Easy" and other titles having a much wider audience.
 My software company also co-produced programming events with Microsoft, and I won their Developer MVP Award several years in a row.
 During that time I met Bill Gates and even had dinner with him!